gatsbyjs/gatsby/docs/docs/graphql-concepts.md

 Most usages of GraphQL involve manually creating a GraphQL schema.

-With Gatsby, we use plugins which fetch data from different sources.
-We then use that data to automatically _infer_ a GraphQL schema.
+Gatsby uses plugins which can fetch data from different sources.
+That data is used to automatically _infer_ a GraphQL schema.

 If you give Gatsby data that looks like this: